OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Time Complexity – O(n²)**: Algorithm's performance grows quadratically with input size
 * **In-Place Sorting**: Sort that uses no extra memory
-* **Shift Operation**: Moving elements to make room for insertion Here is your content formatted using your consistent instructional structure — a **single titled section**, with organized `####` subheadings, clearly explained algorithm logic, Java code formatting, performance analysis, real-world applications, and a detailed summary with key terms.
+* **Shift Operation**: Moving elements to make room for insertion

----

 ### Section 12: Binary Search in Java